Sagnik11October2004/ASTROPHYSICS/README.md

 # ASTROPHYSICS
-a set of simulation on astrophysical and relativistic systems
+a set of simulation on astrophysics, relativity and cosmology.

 ## Content
 This github repository contains a few astrophysical simulations.